peregrine-884/EcoFilter/README.md

 This smart recycling system not only simplifies waste management but also promotes environmental sustainability by ensuring proper segregation of recyclable materials.

-# How the Intelligent Trash Bin Ejects PET Bottles
+# How the Intelligent Trash Bin Ejects Plastic Bottles
 One of the key challenges in designing an automated system for waste management is ensuring that non-recyclable items can be efficiently separated and ejected from the bin.
 In our Intelligent Trash Bin project, we've implemented a couple of ingenious solutions to address this challenge effectively.

 ## Ejection Mechanism
 Our design incorporates a specialized ejection mechanism that leverages a combination of mechanical ingenuity and precise control.
 Here are the main innovations we've made:

-* **Adjustable Plastic Cylinder**: The bin's intake is equipped with a plastic cylinder that acts as a conduit for PET bottles.
+* **Adjustable Plastic Cylinder**: The bin's intake is equipped with a plastic cylinder that acts as a conduit for plastic bottles.
 We meticulously adjusted the lengths of the upper and lower surfaces of this cylinder to optimize the ejection process.
-This adjustment ensures that a wooden rod, swung by a servo motor, can effectively push up and eject the PET bottle from the cylinder.
+This adjustment ensures that a wooden rod, swung by a servo motor, can effectively push up and eject the plastic bottle from the cylinder.

 * **Strategic Intake Placement**: The intake is created by cutting a portion of the cardboard that encases the trash bin and inserting the adjusted plastic cylinder.
 A crucial innovation here is the placement of the intake with tape on the upper side rather than the lower side of the cut-out in the cardboard.
-This placement makes it easier for the intake to lift during the ejection process, facilitating smoother discharge of the PET bottles.
+This placement makes it easier for the intake to lift during the ejection process, facilitating smoother discharge of the plastic bottles.

 <table>
 <tr>